 All letters of recommendation must be submitted through the AMCAS Letter of Evaluation/Recommendation service.

-In the virtual MMI, applicants rotate through a series of timed mini-interviews.
-Before each interview, you will receive a “prompt” of the question, scenario or task to address and will have two minutes to gather your thoughts before you enter the virtual room.
-Some will be traditional interview questions (e.g., “Why do you want to become a physician?”) and others will ask for your viewpoint on a hypothetical situation.
-Typical questions or scenarios might focus on one or more of the following:
+During the virtual MMI, applicants rotate through a series of timed interview stations.
+At each station, you will receive a prompt — such as a question, scenario or task — and will have two minutes to prepare before beginning your response.
+Prompts may include traditional interview questions (e.g., “Why do you want to become a physician?”) as well as scenarios that ask you to consider and respond to complex or ambiguous situations.

 In accordance with the Americans with Disabilities Act (ADA) and the Rehabilitation Act of 1973, Section 504, no qualified person will be denied access to, participation in, or the benefits of any program or activity operated by the university because of disability.
 The University of Arizona College of Medicine – Tucson and the Disability Resource Center will work with you to provide reasonable accommodations during your application and matriculation process.
 Please contact 520-626-6214 or email admissions@medicine.arizona.edu with questions.